Hurt at Work and Company Doctor is Not Helping

-I was hurt at work and the company doctor is not helping.
-What are my rights?
+What do I do if I am hurt and the company doctor is not helping?

 First, you have a right to a choice of physician if you have not already made one, unless you treated with the company choice for more than 6 months or had a surgery.
 Miss.
 Code Ann. § 71-3-15 requires an employer to furnish any and all medical treatment necessary for recovery of the work related injury.
 As the injured employee, you have the right to accept the services of a doctor recommended by your employer; or you may exercise your right to select a competent doctor of your choice.